wp-plugins/the-events-calendar/readme.txt

 = 1.6 =

 Features

+* Child Theme support
 * iCal Feed of all events now accessible using http://<yourUrlHere>.com/?ical
+* Setting to include / exclude events form general loop
+* Subcategories in events now behave properly! (and include some css for your creative endeavors)
+* Get Events function no longer starts its own loop (significantly reduce conflicts with other plugins)
+* Added class to current day
+* PHP versions older than 5.1 will fail gracefully
+* Uninstall file

 Translations

 * German [Felix Bartels]
 * Brazilian Portuguese [Thiago Abdalla]
 * Dutch [Sjoerd Boerrigter]
 * Spanish [Los Jethrov]
 * Updated to Swedish Translation [Kaj Johansson]

-Bugs:
+Bugs

-* in single.php, the Back to Events link no longer strictly goes to the grid view, but adheres to the default few option ** pointed out by azzatron on the forum
+* in single.php, the Back to Events link no longer strictly goes to the grid view, but adheres to the default few option -pointed out by azzatron on the forum
 * google map link is now produced with minimal information, complete address is no longer needed, W3C-compatible output ** tec_event_address() added for easy echoing of the event address ** thanks to AntonLargiader and azizur on forum
 * improvement and debugging of entire error catching and displaying system
-* PHP versions older than 5.1 will fail gracefully
 * Fixes upcoming/past sorting issue
-** thanks to Elliot Silver for the support!
+** thanks to Elliot Silver for the financial support to get this ironed out!

 = 1.5.6 =

-* Fixes date bug in the class method setOptions(), line 1188 in the-events-calendar.php ** thanks to hmarcbower for some ground work on this
+* Fixes date bug in the class method setOptions(), line 1188 in the-events-calendar.php.
+Thanks to hmarcbower for some ground work on this

 = 1.5.5 =

 Features

 * Starting day in calendar view now reflects the start_of_week Wordpress option
 * Widget view can now be overwritten in theme ([theme]/events/events-list-load-widget-display.php)
 * Setting that enables "Feature on Event Date" - This option will bump an event to the top of the homepage loop on the day of the event (and then return it when over).